Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 • The preparation before getting your dentures will influence the cost.
 This includes gum disease therapy and extractions when necessary.

 • The materials used for the base and replacement teeth will play a role.
-The base is typically made from acrylic while the replacement teeth can be crafted from acrylic or porcelain.
+The base is typically made from acrylic, while the replacement teeth can be crafted from acrylic or porcelain.

 • The number of teeth that you need to have replaced will impact the cost.
 The more teeth, the higher the cost.